AMDRAS Training - Certificate of Training (COT) Course

 The role plays are learning tasks and not a formal assessment.
 The formal assessment occurs in the Certificate of Assessment Course which is only able to be completed once you have completed the Certificate of Training.

 We will do what we can to support your learning.
-Our learning management system is accessible however the best approach is to contact us to discuss your needs.
-Our course is designed for online delivery and not available as an intensive in person face to face option.
+Our learning management system is accessible however the best approach is to contact us to discuss your needs prior to enrolment.

 The course includes the following content: